digipolisantwerp/antwerp-ui_react/README.md

 ## Introduction

 Antwerp City Platform as a Service User Interface (ACPaas UI) is a **component interface library** for building user interfaces and responsive web apps.
-It's designed to provide developers with functionality en UI/UX patterns that matches the Antwerpen styleguide.
+It's designed to provide developers with functionality and UI/UX patterns that matches the Antwerpen styleguide.

 ## Documentation